-Outstanding balances at the end of the period are unsecured and settlement occurs in cash.
+Outstanding balances at year-end are unsecured and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
 The Group has not recognized any impairment losses on amounts due from related parties in 2017 and 2016.
 This assessment is undertaken each financial year through a review of the financial position of the related party and the market in which the related party operates.